JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 (tutorial) pkg>
 ```

 In the example above, we create an empty directory `tutorial` and activate a new environment inside this directory.
 Note that the prompt in the package REPL changed from `@v1.5` to `tutorial`.
 It indicates that `tutorial` is the active environment, i.e., this environment will be modified by Pkg commands.
-Now we can check the status of the environment using the `status` keyword
+Now we can check the status of the environment using the `status` keyword.

 ```julia
 (tutorial) pkg> status
 Status `/tutorial/Project.toml` (empty project)
 ```

 Note that the path printed by the `status` command (`/tutorial/Project.toml`) is the location of the `Project.toml` corresponding to the active environment.
 A `Project.toml` is a file where the package manager stores metadata for the environment.
-Because we have not yet added any packages to the environment, the `Project.toml` is not created yet
+Because we have not yet added any packages to the environment, the `Project.toml` is not created yet.

 ```julia
 julia> readdir("./tutorial") # returns and empty array since tutorial is an empty folder String[]
 ```

-We can install packages to the `tutorial` environment in the same way as we did it in the section above
+We can install packages to the `tutorial` environment in the same way as we did it in the section above.

 ```julia
 (tutorial) pkg> add JSON BSON